rphly/hive/README.md

 # Hive
 ![hive](https://i.imgur.com/tbqLryV.png)
 ### NOTE ⚠️
 <b>This project requires a firebase google-services.json file to run.
-Please contact anyone in the group for the credentials file.</b>
+It should be pushed to master.
+If not, please contact anyone in the group for the credentials file.</b>

 # Team 2B